High Demand, Low Supply: Colorado River Water Crisis Hits Across The West

 The Colorado River is like a giant bank account for seven different states.
 Now it's running short.

 For decades, the river has fed growing cities from Denver to Los Angeles.
-A lot of the produce in grocery stores across the country was grown with Colorado River water.
-But with climate change, and severe drought, the river is reaching a crisis point and communities at either end of it are reacting very differently.
+A lot of the produce in supermarkets across the country was grown with Colorado River water.
+But with climate change, and severe drought, the river is reaching a crisis point, and communities at each end of it are reacting very differently.

-Just outside of Boulder, Colo., surrounded by an evergreen forest is Gross Reservoir.
-Beverly Kurtz and Tim Guenthner live just out of eyesight from the giant manmade dam.
+Just outside Boulder, Colo., surrounded by an evergreen forest, is Gross Reservoir.
+Beverly Kurtz and Tim Guenthner live just out of eyesight from the giant man-made dam.
 And that's on purpose.

 "I could have built a house that overlooked the reservoir," Kurtz says.
 But, she says, "It's choking off a wild river, which in my opinion is never a good thing."

-Kurtz and Guenthner have a new-found job in retirement: Fighting a proposed expansion to Gross Reservoir's dam.
+Kurtz and Guenthner have a newfound job in retirement: fighting a proposed expansion to Gross Reservoir's dam.
 The utility that owns it, Denver Water, wants to raise the concrete dam 131 feet.

-"It doesn't make any sense to build a multi-million-dollar dam and disrupt the environment here when down the line, that's not going to solve the problem," Kurtz says.
+"It doesn't make any sense to build a multimillion-dollar dam and disrupt the environment here when down the line, that's not going to solve the problem," Kurtz says.

 The problem is that Colorado's population will nearly double by 2050.
 Future residents will need more water.
 Denver Water CEO Jim Lochhead says more storage is part of the solution.
 It's also an insurance policy against future drought.